Revised February 2019

 Monitoring and Tracking

 Class teachers monitor pupil performance on a daily basis, through classwork, homework, formal and informal assessments.
-Marks, comments and other relevant information can all be logged centrally on ‘Click and Go’ (Pupil Performance Management System).
+Marks, comments and other relevant information can all be logged centrally on ‘Click and Go’ (Management Information System).

 Principal Teachers have full access to ‘Click and Go’ and are therefore able to monitor and track progress throughout the session.
 ‘Click and Go’ information could include positive comments about the high quality of work presented as well as noting homework not done, or lack of effort in class for example.